 At some point during any good adventurer's journeys, they will become lost.
-In an urban environment, this is rarely a problem, just switch on the GPS on your phone, buy an AtoZ (if you can still remember what this is) or ask for directions.
+In an urban environment, this is rarely a problem, just switch on the GPS on your phone, buy an AtoZ (if you are old enough and can still remember what this is) or ask for directions.
 In the woods, mountains, deserts and plains, these solutions may not be available to you.
 So if lost in the wilderness, what should you do?

 So, if a failure of any type occurs, what can you do?

 In many cases, remaining where you are will be the sensible solution, especially if you have informed people of your whereabouts, direction of travel and expected return date (all good precautions to take if you are travelling in a wilderness setting).
 The theory behind this is that cars and trucks are generally much bigger than a person so are far more visible from a distance or from the air.
 This is why you are far more likely to be found by rescuers, if you stay with your vehicle.
 In fact, in the vast majority of rescue scenarios, the car/ vehicle is found first.

 You may however, need to perform a self rescue, especially if, for any reason, the chances of being found are slim, for example, you have not told anyone where you are going or when you can be expected back.
 This is when having knowledge of navigation that does not rely on a map and compass, becomes extremely valuable.